Edmond21/IBM_Exploratory_Data_Analysis/IBM_Project_Analysis.md

 A lot more R&D employees left IBM at the first job level while more sales employees left IBM at the second job level.
 Something at these levels could be giving employees from both R&D and sales a reason to leave IBM.

-### Over Time
+### Overtime

-Since there was a disparity between current and former employees regarding over time where more former employees worked more over time; is there a disparity between former sales and R&D employees?
+Since there was a disparity between current and former employees regarding over time where more former employees worked more overtime; is there a disparity between former sales and R&D employees?

 ```
 OT_Sales = df_Sales['OverTime'].value_counts()[:20].plot(kind='barh').set_title("Former Sales Employee Over Time")